 Mary Jane’s case has become a global symbol of the struggles faced by victims of human trafficking.
 Her experience highlights how poverty and desperation can lead individuals to unknowingly become pawns in illegal activities.

 Advocacy groups, including Migrante International, have used her story to raise awareness about the dangers of recruitment scams and the need for stronger laws to protect vulnerable workers.
-The Mary Jane Veloso story serves as a reminder for governments to provide robust legal and social support for OFWs and victims of trafficking.
+The story of Mary Jane serves as a reminder for governments to provide robust legal and social support for OFWs and victims of trafficking.

 What lessons can aspiring OFWs learn from Mary Jane Veloso’s ordeal?

 Aspiring OFWs should take precautions to avoid falling victim to schemes similar to what happened to Mary Jane Veloso.
-Key lessons include verifying job offers with official agencies, being cautious with personal belongings entrusted to others, and understanding the legal implications of carrying items through international borders.
+Verify job offers with official agencies, stay cautious with personal belongings you entrust to others, and understand the legal implications of carrying items across international borders.

-Veloso’s case demonstrates the importance of diligence and staying informed to prevent being exploited by recruiters.
+Veloso’s case highlights how staying diligent and informed can prevent recruiters from exploiting you.
 Her story is a critical case study for OFWs and families striving for a better future.

 Why is grant to pardon considered crucial in Mary Jane Veloso’s return to the Philippines?